Lanny Martin founded Platte River Equity in 2006 after serving as CEO of three publicly-held industrial companies for 18 years.

-Mr. Martin was Chairman and CEO of Titanium Metals Corporation (TIMET) (formerly NYSE: TIE).
-Under Mr. Martin’s leadership, TIMET’s equity value increased from $20 million to more than $3.5 billion.
-In addition, Mr. Martin was CEO and President of NL Industries, Inc., a specialty chemical producer that also owned Baroid Corporation, a diversified oilfield service business with revenue in excess of $1 billion.
-Prior to NL Industries, Inc., Mr. Martin was a partner with the national law firm of Kirkland & Ellis.
+Lanny was Chairman and CEO of Titanium Metals Corporation (TIMET) (formerly NYSE: TIE).
+In addition, Lanny was CEO of NL Industries, Inc., a specialty chemical producer, and Baroid Corporation, a diversified oilfield service business, which is now part of Halliburton.
+Prior to NL Industries, Inc., he was a partner of the Kirkland & Ellis law firm.